It’s Time to Move Out!

 5. Do Something Different (and Feel Better)

-Even a slightest change in your routine can help you feel better.
+Even the slightest change in your routine can help you feel better.
 If you normally get up and lounge around the house in until noon before getting dressed for the day, try getting dressed right after you get up.
 Pay attention to how it makes you feel.
-If you move around and do something physical, you will be amazed at how much more energy you have.

 If you usually sit on the couch and watch TV or play video games after breakfast, take the dog for a walk, go for a bike ride or enjoy a good swim and you will notice that you feel better.
 Keep doing the things that make you feel energetic and empowered.
 Once you have some momentum, pick just one thing to help you move out.
 You don’t have to make big changes to make progress, you just need to consistently do the small things to see improvement.